- Improvement of Customer Satisfaction

 Internal Education

-In FY2023 as part of our internal universal design education, we implemented “Instant Senior*,” a simulated senior experience program for designers who joined the Company in FY2023.
+In FY2024, as part of our in-house education on universal design, we conducted a senior simulation program that allowed designers who joined the Company in FY2024 to experience what it is like to be a senior citizen.
 Experiencing body movements and physical states similar to those experienced by seniors was an opportunity for people to become aware of various physical and psychological aspects of senior life.
 They realized that the everyday items they casually use have been carefully designed for user-friendliness.
 They also noticed that as their sensory functions declined, they became less sensitive to other people’s presence, and they grew quieter.
 We will provide the viewpoints required for design, and connect these to our future activities.

 Communication with Outside Organizations